4 DAYS FROM $599

 Immerse yourself in the Alsatian Wine Route on a full-day tour

 Listen to an informative lecture on the European Union this morning, before enjoy a full-day Alsatian Wine Route tour, with a visit to Colmar and the famous Unterlinden Museum.
-In Riquewihr, known for its Riesling wines, enjoy a walking tour and money to enjoy lunch during your free time exploring the city.
+In Colmar, enjoy a walking tour and money to enjoy lunch during your free time exploring the city.
 Later, gather for a wine tasting of distinctive Riesling and Ice Wine with a sommelier on board the ship – this is a chance to pick the brain of a true wine expert while enjoying exquisite vintages.
 Tonight will be the Captain’s Farewell Cocktail Party and Dinner.

 Set off on a half-day tour of Basel